mmiklovaitemm/mmiklovaitemm/README.md

 - 🌱 Currently, I'm learning the foundations of programming and honing my skills in HTML, CSS, and JavaScript.
 - 💞️ I'm eager to collaborate on website projects where I can apply my front-end skills and contribute to building engaging online experiences.
 - 📫 You can reach me via email at mmiklovaitemm@gmail.com or find me on Facebook as Miklovaitė Ugnė or on Instagram as iidratherbesleeping
-- 😄 Pronouns: she/her.
-- ⚡ Fun fact: I can't resist stopping to say hello to every pup I meet on the street.
+- 😄 Fun fact: I can't resist stopping to say hello to every pup I meet on the street.

 <!---
 mmiklovaitemm/mmiklovaitemm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.